-Weir Phillips Heritage can provide advice in the sensitive conversion of heritage-listed sites and buildings to new uses.
+Weir Phillips Heritage and Planning can provide advice in the sensitive conversion of heritage-listed sites and buildings to new uses.
 This includes advice on access for people with disabilities, fire services and fire safety issues.

 Statements of Heritage Impact (SoHI) are required where alterations and additions are taking place to a heritage item, adjacent to a heritage item, in the vicinity of a heritage item or in a Conservation Area.
 In these circumstances, it is a statutory requirement that a SoHI accompanies a Development Application.
 Advice can also be provided to assist with the passage of the Development Application.

 A Conservation Management Plan (CMP) is a comprehensive heritage document that assesses the significance of a place and provides practical guidelines and policies for its future.
 Where a full CMP is not required, it may be replaced with a Conservation Management Strategy (CMS), a shorter document provided where conservation issues are less complex.

 Photographic Archival Recordings are often required as a condition of development consent.
 A Photographic Archival Recording creates a permanent record of a historic site prior to major change, i.e. demolition and construction, taking place.
 We produce Photographic Archival Recordings in accordance with the NSW Heritage Office guideline – Archival Recording of Heritage Items Using Film or Digital Capture.